The average starting salary for Chemistry is $42,628. Your starting salary is likely to be higher if you choose one of several colleges below.

 To find out more about how these colleges and universities were chosen, visit the ranking methodology page.

 College of William and Mary is among your top options if you're planning on studying Chemistry.
-College of William and Mary chemistry students make 22.1% more than the average chemistry student.
+Soon after getting their bachelor's degree, Chemistry students typically earn an average of $47,262 at the beginning of their careers.
 It is set in the suburban region of Williamsburg, Virginia.

-Because of William & Mary's superb student-to-faculty ratio of 12:1, there are plenty of possibilities for students to interact with their instructors.
+There is a graduate program accessible for students who are curious.
 College of William and Mary's student loan default rate of 1.0% is considerably below the U.S. average of 7.0%.
-The scorecard will give you a great review of College of William and Mary.
+If you're considering knowing more, you can view all of College of William and Mary's rankings here.